 99% of the time executing

-ModificationStatement.getMutations is spent within the method itself because instrumentation was not applied to the collection classes allocated and accessed within the method scope.
+ModificationStatement.getMutations is attributed to the method itself because the instrumentation was not applied to the collection classes allocated and accessed within the scope of execution.

 Here is the code listing for

 Memtable.put.
 Again it would be hard for a developer to readily assess the cost profile of such a method without first understanding what drives loop iterations as well as the size of data structures cloned.

 Another loop and another conditional exit which might still fail after some execution costs have occurred.
 There is a common behavioral pattern to all of these write related methods.

 It is wonderful when out pops a short list of hotspots but what is even more wonderful is when the call tree that is created by the profiling agent only ever includes hotspot methods.

 Because of the hotspot adaptive mechanism, it can be the case that a callee method can be promoted to a hotspot before its caller and hence appear as a distinct branch of the tree without a caller.

 awaitUntil calls in the call tree.
 These leaf nodes will be treated differently in a follow-up article, questioning the hotspot analysis of asynchronous scheduling call sites.